-- 2.39 Various factors have led to uncertainty in many of the assessments.
-These uncertainties are discussed within the assessment justification text within the findings chapters and appendices. - 2.40 Many of the effects identified in the assessments depend on the exact location of development, which, aside from the strategic spatial options, is yet to be decided.
-This has led to uncertainty in many of the assessments. - 2.41 An uncertainty throughout both the SA and the HRA processes relates to the Sherwood Forest potential proposed Special Protection Area (ppSPA).
+- 2.43 Various factors have led to uncertainty in many of the assessments.
+These uncertainties are discussed within the assessment justification text within the findings chapters and appendices. - 2.44 An uncertainty throughout both the SA and the HRA processes relates to the Sherwood Forest potential proposed Special Protection Area (ppSPA).
 Whilst this area is not currently designated as a European site, Natural England has indicated that it will be considered for future designation.
 The SA and HRA have taken a precautionary approach and treated the site as though it were designated.
-Regardless of its designation as an SPA, the site is still partly an Important Bird Area and has areas that have been identified as core breeding areas for nightjar and woodlark, therefore it should still be considered an important area in terms of biodiversity.

-- 2.42 There could be undiscovered archaeological features at any location within the District.
-For the purposes of this SA, we have focused on assessing the likely effects of development on known archaeological sites, but further archaeological work may be necessary prior to any development in order to avoid loss of archaeological resources. - 2.43 The rate at which emissions from private vehicles will change over the course of the plan period as a result of technological improvements cannot be predicted or realistically factored into judgements about air quality. - 2.44 The assumptions presented in Appendix 5 include a number of distance thresholds used to estimate likely effects of site options.
+Regardless of its designation as an SPA, the site is still partly an Important Bird Area and has areas that have been identified as core breeding areas for nightjar and woodlark, therefore it should still be considered an important area in terms of biodiversity. - 2.45 There could be undiscovered archaeological features at any location within the District.
+For the purposes of this SA, the focus has been on assessing the likely effects of development on known archaeological sites, but further archaeological work may be necessary prior to any development in order to avoid loss of archaeological resources. - 2.46 The rate at which emissions from private vehicles will change over the course of the plan period as a result of technological improvements cannot be predicted or realistically factored into judgements about air quality. - 2.47 The assumptions presented in Appendix 5 include a number of distance thresholds used to estimate likely effects of site options.
 It cannot be known which route people will take to work, school or leisure destinations and this is likely to vary depending on the starting point of each individual's journey.
 Therefore, for consistency, these thresholds will use straight line measurements from the boundary of a site.